lmanul/424/index.md

-percent of the full replacement cost of the Building, including footings and foundations, as approved by a fire insurance company or a qualified insurance broker; each of said policies shall contain a Condominium Property Endorsement and a New York standard mort- gagee clause in favor of each mortgagee of a Unit which shall provide that the loss, if any, thereunder shall be payable to such mortgagee as its interest may appear, subject however, to ‘the loss payment provisions in favor of the Board of Managers and the Insurance Trustee, as herein provided; (2) workmen's compen- sation insurance, if the Condominium has employees; (3) a fidelity bond or bonds in sufficient amounts, to fully protect the interest of the Condominium, shall be carried on each member of the Board of Managers, officers of the condominium, managing agent and managers, including
+percent of the full replacement cost of the Building, including footings and foundations, as approved by a fire insurance company or a qualified insurance broker; each of said policies shall contain a Condominium Property Endorsement and a New York standard mortgagee clause in favor of each mortgagee of a Unit which shall provide that the loss, if any, thereunder shall be payable to such mortgagee as its interest may appear, subject however, to ‘the loss payment provisions in favor of the Board of Managers and the Insurance Trustee, as herein provided; (2) workmen's compensation insurance, if the Condominium has employees; (3) a fidelity bond or bonds in sufficient amounts, to fully protect the interest of the Condominium, shall be carried on each member of the Board of Managers, officers of the condominium, managing agent and managers, including